Investment Fund Survey data

 Pooled – An exempt fund that does not adopt alternative or money market strategies.
 Pooled funds can employ up to 200% gross balance-sheet leverage (long positions and short positions over net assets).

 Hedge – An exempt fund with an alternative strategy such as Crypto, Event Driven, Macro, Managed Futures, or Relative Value.
-All exempt funds must be categorized as a “Hedge” or “Other” if they employ more than 200% gross balance-sheet leverage (long positions and short positions over net assets).
+All exempt funds must be categorized as a “Hedge” or “Private Asset” if they employ more than 200% gross balance-sheet leverage (long positions and short positions over net assets).

 Money market – An exempt fund with a money market strategy that generally invests in short-term, highly liquid, low-risk investments.